Diffuse and Localized Functional Dysconnectivity in Schizophrenia: a Bootstrapped Top-Down Approach: Methods

 Data used in this study were collected in the context of the work conducted by Zalesky and colleagues \cite{Zalesky2010Network-based}.
 Regarding the written informed consent and ethical approval, reference is made to the original work.
 The anonymized connectivity dataset is publicly available at https://nitrc.org/projects/nbs/.
 The dataset is composed by 15 healthy controls - HC (mean age 33.3 years, $\sigma$ = 9.2 years, 14 males) and 12 subjects with chronic schizophrenia - SZ (mean age 32.8 years, $\sigma$ = 9.2 years, 10 males).
 The patients were diagnosed according to standard operational criteria in the Diagnostic and Statistical Manual of Mental Disorders IV (American Psychiatric Association, 2000).
 The matching of the two populations was done according to age, pre-onset IQ and years of education.
 SZ subjects did not receive medication on the day of acquisition to reduce acute drug effects on the data.
 T2*-weighted echo-planar images depicting blood oxygenation level dependent contrast were acquired through a 1.5 Tesla scanner (GE Signa, General Electric, Milwaukee, WI).
 As regards the matrix construction: the nodes were defined according to a subset of areas of the AAL atlas, whereas the edges were obtained computing the correlation between times series which were previously preprocessed.
 More specifically, scale 3 of the wavelet transform ($0.03<f<0.06$ Hz) was considered and the filtered time series were corrected for fluctuations of signals through linear regression against reference time courses extracted from seed regions.
 Some AAL nodes were excluded since it was not possible to correctly estimate the node-averaged time series, due to poor coverage in some subjects.
-The resulting connectivity matrices for each subject have dimensions 74 × 74.
-More details on ethical approval, imaging parameters and processing are reported in the cited work \cite{Zalesky2010Network-based}.\\ Generally, after composing the matrix, a threshold is defined to emphasize its topological features by removing spurious associations.
-Among all methods, absolute and density thresholding are the most common in connectivity studies \cite{Colon-Perez2016Small, Heuvel2017Proportional}.
-In this case, we decided to not threshold the matrices since it introduces a confound on properties of the graphs in the context of a group study.
-On one hand, different levels of sparsity can be obtained by applying the same threshold to all matrices.
-In this case, it is thus not possible to rule out systematic density variations as the main reason of group abnormalities of graph-based metrics.
-On the other hand, matrices can be matched according to sparsity using density thresholding, hence selecting a distinct threshold value.
-In this case, whether the weight distribution in SZ is reduced, the application of density thresholding can strongly affect weighted indexes results \cite{Fornito2011General, Sheffield2016Cognition}.
-Furthermore, no thresholding allowed to work on all raw connectivity measures, avoiding the loss of information of the original data and assessing the results of the bootstrap methodology in relation to all sources of uncertainty.
-On one hand, all weakest and thus possible spurious connections were maintained to account them in the robust evaluation of the indexes through bootstrapping.
-On the other hand, the density differences are only given by the deletion of the negative connections, also allowing the investigation of binary topological indexes.
-Hence, two versions of same matrix were obtained to analyze separately positive/negative edges and, thus, activations and deactivations.
+The resulting connectivity matrices for each subject have dimensions $74 \times 74$.
+More details on ethical approval, imaging parameters and processing are reported in the cited work \cite{Zalesky2010Network-based}.